 It is important to remember that all surgical procedures result in some degree of scarring and that also includes hair transplant surgery.

-While this is undeniably true, in the case of CIT Hair transplant (FUE) the scarring is very minimal and appears as white dots in some individuals. these dots are not visible to the naked eye when hair grows in the donor area unless it is shaved down to guard 0-1, Strip procedure in the other hand can results in ear too ear scars that can be 2-3 inch wide, the strip scars can be very visible even with longer hair.
-Many patient are now asking the ultimate question - How can i avoid hair transplant scars?
+While this is undeniably true, in the case of CIT or FUE hair transplantation the scarring is very minimal and appears as white dots in some individuals. these dots are not visible to the naked eye when hair grows in the donor area unless it is shaved down to guard 0-1, Strip procedure in the other hand can results in the ear to ear scars that can be 2-3 inch wide, the strip scars can be very visible even with longer hair.
+Many patients are now asking the ultimate question - How can I avoid hair transplant scars?

 During a strip procedure, the physician excises a ‘strip’ of tissue from the back and sides of the patient’s head.
 While surgical technicians begin dividing the tissue into individual follicular units, the physician closes the wound using sutures.
 In an ideal situation, the wound heals well and the scar is virtually undetectable underneath existing hair.
 However, in most situations, the scar will be quite visible and may even stretch over time.
 Having a hair transplant strip scar prevents patients from being able to wear their hair short or shaven without exposing the scar.

 If you already have a hair transplant scar, there are a few options available to help you conceal your scar.
+The best working scar treatment is FUE hair transplant scar repair.
 The first and easiest way is to simply leave the hair surrounding your scar long enough to conceal it.
 However, many men, particularly as their hair loss progresses, get tired of this and simply want to buzz or shave their heads.
-Another option involves the use of cosmetics, such as DerMatch, which can help disguise the scar.
+Another option involves the use of cosmetics, such as DerMmatch, which can help disguise the scar.
 Unfortunately, this is only a temporary solution.
 A more permanent option to consider is surgical scar revision.
 This involves “re-doing” the scar by excising it and suturing the wound again.
 Although this will occasionally result in a less noticeable scar, revisions often do not work.
 A better surgical option involves grafting permanent hair into the scar.
-This can be done via the FUE method and may require more than one ‘pass’ to achieve desired results since yield tends to be lower in scar tissue versus virgin scalp.
+This can be done via the FUE method and may require more than one ‘pass’ to achieve desired hair restoration results since yield tends to be lower in scar tissue versus virgin scalp.